orassayag/temperature-city-displayer/README.md

 ### Prerequisites

-You'll need to install VS Code, Node, and clone the project, run npm i + node index.js
+You'll need to install VSCode, Node, and clone the project, run npm i + node index.js

 ## Built With